szepeviktor/frontend-debugger/readme.txt

 * Highlight script, link and style elements

 To remove **all** registered scripts and styles add `?remove-scripts` to the URL.
-All these scripts and styles will be listed at the bottom of the footer as HTML comment.
+All these scripts and styles will be listed at the bottom of the footer as a HTML comment.
 This way it is possible to detect non-WordPress script printing.

-If you are not an administrators add `?view-source` to the URL to activate Frontend Debugger.
+If you are not a logged-in administrator add `?view-source` to the URL to activate Frontend Debugger.

 Notice: This plugin uses regular expressions and `eval()` to get the current template apart.